Smoked Old Fashioned Frankfurters Sausages Recipe

 Prepare 14 feet (420 cm) of small diameter hog casing; rinse thoroughly.
 Soak in water, in the refrigerator, overnight.
 Rinse again before using.

 Grind 3 pounds (1360 g) of fatty pork butt and 2 pounds (900 g) of beef chuck with a 3/16-inch (4.8-mm) plate - or use a plate with smaller holes, if available.
 If the meat is ground twice, it will become a little finer the second time.
 Chill the meat thoroughly.

-- Add the meat and mix well with hands (about 3 minutes).
+Add the meat and mix well with your hands (about 3 minutes).
 Chill again.